biletnam/OnlineJudgeSoftware/README.md

 I am trying my best to make this software launch in my college for coding rounds at intra college level.
 Any Suggestions are welcome!!
-Thank You!!
+For Hugs and Bugs drop a mail at sushantoberoi3@gmail.com Thank You!!